 Covey gives a pretty clear answer.
 Imagine a coordinate system.
 The x-axis ranges from not urgent to urgent and the y-axis ranges from important to unimportant.
 Observe yourself for a couple of days and rate everything you do according to the coordinate system.
 You don’t have to be a genius to guess that you should stop doing not urgent/unimportant actions (note: relaxing in order to recharge is important and not the same as mindlessly wasting your time in front of the TV).

 Sometimes you will have to do unimportant but urgent things but ideally, you can find a way to delegate those tasks.
 There is no question, however, that you will have to tackle the important and urgent topics in your life.
 This leaves us with one category.

-Covey recommends to focus on the not urgent/important activities whenever we can!
+Covey recommends focusing on the not urgent/important activities whenever we can!

 This is where growth happens!
 Obviously, you cannot focus all your energy on those actions, but make sure you spend enough time in this part of the coordination system.
 These activities are about your long time goals.
 Start today and you will have another kind of life in a couple of years if you commit to this habit.

 As we now enter the stage of our development where we want to go from independent to interdependent, we will concentrate on our behavior towards other people.
 How do we deal with business partners?
 How do we treat strangers?
 Covey’s answer is pretty simple but powerful: It’s either win-win or no-deal!